BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 The first word ```yasuo``` was from the leauge of legends character, second word ```aatrox``` was also from the league of legends character.
 Don't forget a difficult password to guess is putting four random words together, this means to complete the passphrase we have to add 2 other league of legends characters (Trust me I got this idea after 3 days of solving this particular challlenge 😂)

-You can get the characters from league of legends here: https://www.leagueoflegends.com/en-us/champions/
+You can get the characters from league of legends [here](https://www.leagueoflegends.com/en-us/champions/)

 ![image](https://user-images.githubusercontent.com/67879936/227491446-e2e20022-dc53-46cb-9ae2-8a8d2cfe79a1.png)